 "Yeah, I got there just about in time-for her.
 But not for poor old Spider Werle.
 He was dead when I come in.
 Theron shot him.
 So come on now, Curt, let's get to it.
 Quit stalling and face up to it like a man.
 Off that horse, boy."
 Lyme shrugged out of his slicker and let it fall back over the cantle.
 Sighing wearily, Curt Metheny undid the top buttons and shucked off the draped raincoat.
-He had no heart, no stomach, for this encounter.
-The keen fighting edge was blunted, lost and gone.
-He felt weak and uncertain, dull and vague...
-But there was no way out of it, that he could figure.
-He had to kill Lyme Vector-or die himself.
+He had no heart for this encounter.
+The keen fighting edge was blunted.
+But there was no way out of it that he could figure.
+He had to kill Lyme Vector or die himself.
 "We won't draw till we're on the ground and both ready," Lyme said.
 "Step down when I do, boy.
 It's fitting that you get it here, where your mammy got it.
 And your pappy lit out on his last ride."

-"All right, you bastard," Curt gritted.
+"All right, you buzzard," Curt gritted.
 "You want it that bad, I'll give it to you for sure."

-They dismounted in slow careful unison, watching each other with slit-eyed closeness, and Curt was a trifle clumsy on account of the crippled left arm.
+They dismounted in slow, careful unison, watching each other with slit-eyed closeness, and Curt was a trifle clumsy on account of the crippled left arm.
 He was grateful for the flare of temper that Lyme's last speech had stirred up in him.
 "Who winged you, Curt?" asked Lyme, drying his hands under his denim jacket.

 "Utah Tyrrell."

-"And you killed Utah, I suppse?"
+"And you killed Utah, I suppose?"
 Lyme said jeeringly.